Navigating the Super Admin dashboard

 In addition to editing, or creating communities, the super admin can also delete a community.
 Doing so may be desirable if there is a community that was e.g. created for demo purposes and is taking up unnecessary storage space.
 Doing so is NOT reversible so it is advisable to carefully consider whether this is the right decision.

-The default super admin credential on a new Terrastories server is
+Default super admin on a new Terrastories server